-- Name - contains database field name.
+"Name" - database field name.
 Some values in this column contain actual field name, whereas other are "translated".
-Anyway these names are clear enough to figure out how to use them.
+These names are clear enough to figure out how to use them.

-- Expression - column where you can insert a special formula next to the appropriate field of the database to convert data during import (it may be combining certain fields or their replacement, moving or adding additional text or values, etc.)
+"Expression" - column where you can insert a special formula next to the proper field of the database to convert data during import (it may be combining certain fields or their replacement, moving or adding additional text or values, etc.)

-To assign .csv column to database field you should select a field in the left pane and then click a column in the right pane.at the right pane.
+To assign .csv column to database field you should select a field in the left pane and then click a column in the right pane.

-[Auto Fill...] button - try to set correspondence automatically for all fields.
-Will work only if .csv column name is the same as database field name ("translated").
+[Auto Fill...] button tries to set correspondence automatically for all fields.
+Will work only if "CSV Column" name is the same as database field name ("translated").